Skip to contents

 Details

-The PMMH algorithm is essentially a Metropolis Hastings algorithm where instead of using the exact likelihood it instead uses an estimated using likelihood using a particle filter (see also particle_filter).
-Values are proposed using a multivariate normal distribution in the transformed space.
-The proposal covariance is estimated using the pilot chain.
+The PMMH resample_algorithm is essentially a Metropolis Hastings algorithm, where instead of using the intractable marginal likelihood \(p(y_{1:T}\mid \theta)\) it instead uses the estimated likelihood using a particle filter (see particle_filter for available particle filters).
+Values are proposed using a multivariate normal distribution in the transformed space (specified using `param_transform`).
+The proposal covariance and the number of particles is chosen based on a pilot run.
+The number of particles is chosen such that the variance of the log-likelihood estimate at the estimated posterior mean is approximately 1 (with a minimum of 50 particles and a maximum of 1000).

 References